Solo User Guide

 # Check pod events

-kubectl describe pod -n solo network-node-0
+kubectl describe pod -n "${SOLO_NAMESPACE}" <pod-name>

-2. Connection Refused Errors
+2. Connection refused errors

-Details <click to expand/collapse>
+Details (click to expand/collapse)

 If you can’t connect to network endpoints: